A big-name designer is using profile technology from item for pop-up stores on four different continents.

 A lifelong passion for design

 Tomás Alonso is a true cosmopolitan.
 At the age of 19, his love of design saw him set out from his home country of Spain on an international artistic expedition.
 After travelling through the USA, Italy and Australia, he arrived in the British capital.
 While there, he studied and graduated at the distinguished Royal College of Art.
-Soon afterwards, he set up his own studio in a former piano factory in east London, which he shared with five other members of artist’s collective “OKAY STUDIO”, which he co-founded.
+Soon afterward, he set up his own studio in a former piano factory in east London, which he shared with five other members of artist’s collective “OKAY STUDIO”, which he co-founded.

 The “Tomás Alonso Design Studio” produces minimalistic objects of all types, many of which show traces of one of his main sources of inspiration, Italian designer Achille Castiglioni (1918 – 2002).
 Castiglioni once summed up his passion for functionality in one simple and concise sentence: “so sophisticated and so simple – that’s what I like!”
 Alonso doesn’t make distinctions between art and commercial endeavours and creates works for design exhibitions, pieces for art festivals and products for well-known brands.
 He has completed successful projects for customers including IKEA and Swarovski.
 Despite his young age, his passion for design has helped him secure numerous awards such as the “2013 Designer of the Year” (AD Magazin, Spain) and “Young Designer of the Year” (Elle Deco Japan) in 2012.